Royals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Torkelson and the Detroit Tigers take on Edward Olivares and the Kansas City Royals on Tuesday at 7:40 PM ET, in the second of a three-game series at Kauffman Stadium.
+Salvador Perez and the Kansas City Royals take on the Detroit Tigers and starter Matthew Boyd on Wednesday at 7:40 PM ET at Kauffman Stadium.

-The Royals have been listed as +120 moneyline underdogs for this matchup against the favorite Tigers (-145).
+The Royals are favored in this one, at -120, while the underdog Tigers have +100 odds to play spoiler.
+The matchup's total has been set at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.